EarthProgram/did-earth/README.md

 id-char             = ALPHA / DIGIT / "." / "-" / "_" / pct-encoded
 pct-encoded        = "%" HEXDIG HEXDIG
 ```

-In short, you must have a chainspace, but the version and asset-id are optional.

 ### Method Name
 A DID that uses this method MUST begin with the prefix `did:earth`.
 The prefix string MUST be in lowercase.